 The all items index increased 1.6 percent over the last 12 months ending in January; marking the smallest increase since the period ending in June 2017.
 The energy index decreased by 4.8 percent while the food index increased by 1.6 percent over the last 12 months.
 Core inflation rose 2.2 percent over the last 12 months.
 The Fed has pointed to muted inflation pressures in recent weeks as one reason for the pause in their raising of short-term rates.

 The full press release can be found via the link below.

 Next release is Tuesday, March 12, 2019, for the February 2019 Consumer Price Index.

-The full BLS press release on the July 2018 employment situation can be accessed in the link below:
+The full BLS press release on the January 2019 employment situation can be accessed in the link below: